sdthompson1/babylon/examples/chess/README.md

 # How to build this

 I recommend creating a "build" directory to hold the temporary files from the build.
-Also create "build/cache" to hold cache files from the verifier.

-    mkdir -p build/cache
+    mkdir build

 Then run